bghira/SimpleTuner/documentation/DATALOADER.md

 ## Custom aspect ratio-to-resolution mapping

 When SimpleTuner first launches, it generates resolution-specific aspect mapping lists that link a decimal aspect-ratio value to its target pixel size.
-For example, aspect ratio `1.0` would return `1024, 1024` for a square sample.

-It's possible to create a custom mapping that forces the trainer to adjust its cropping and resizing such that it ends up at your chosen target resolution instead of its natural outcome.
+It's possible to create a custom mapping that forces the trainer to adjust to your chosen target resolution instead of its own calculations.
+This functionality is provided at your own risk, as it can obviously cause great harm if configured incorrectly.

-The filenames for the mapping follow the format of `aspect_resolution_map-{resolution}`, where `{resolution}` would be the value you've configured for your dataset.

-For a configuration value of `resolution=1.0` / `resolution_type=area`, the mapping filename will be `aspect_resolution_map-1.0.json`.

 To create the custom mapping:

 - Create a file that follows the example (below)
 - Name the file using the format `aspect_ratio_map-{resolution}.json`
+  - For a configuration value of `resolution=1.0` / `resolution_type=area`, the mapping filename will be `aspect_resolution_map-1.0.json`
 - Place this file in the location specified as `--output_dir`
   - This is the same location where your checkpoints and validation images will be found.
+- No additional configuration flags or options are required.
+It will be automatically discovered and used, as long as the name and location are correct.

 ### Example mapping configuration